StealUrKill/anonfaces/README.md

 ### You will need Visual Studio and CMake to build `DLIB` unless you use prebuilts - https://github.com/z-mahmud22/Dlib_Windows_Python3.x
 ### Install `DLIB` before installing `anonfaces`

+### GUI is now included.
+This is beta stage at this moment.
+You can still run anonfaces in command-line and you can access the gui via `anonfaces gui` from the command line.
+You can also create a desktop shortcut in windows using the same above and set as minimized.
+This will run the gui always.
+The face database gui can also be ran via `anonfaces dbgui` and this will run the face database.
+The main gui can also open the face database gui from a button on the app.

 Original frame | `anonfaces` output (using default options)